 Museum of Cycladic Art

 The 1986 Museum of Cycladic Art displays art pieces from the Cyclades.
-There are all manner of obscure ceramic depictions of humans here.
+There is all manner of obscure ceramic depictions of humans here.

 A lot of the creations are as much as 5,000 years old.
 Many say that some of these historic pieces inspired great artists such as Picasso with their works.